-Finally, it is possible for a request for a non-existent object to loop until the insertion is complete.
-We address this problem by including information in the message header about where the request has been, allowing the system to detect and prevent loops.
-Since the number of hops is small, this is not an unreasonable overhead.
+As a final point, it is possible for a request for a non-existent object to loop until the insertion is complete.
+We can get around this by including information in the message header about where the request has been.
+This allows the system to detect and prevent loops, and since the number of hops is small, this is not an unreasonable overhead.

-4.4.
-Simultaneous Insertion
+4.4 Simultaneous Insertion